jboss-fuse/quickstarts/fuse/sap-idoc-destination-fuse/README.md

 What is it?
 -----------

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP IDoc Destination Camel component.
-This component and its endpoints should be used in cases where a camel route is required to send a list of Intermediate documents (IDocs) to an SAP system.
+This component and its endpoints should be used in cases where a camel route is required to send an Intermediate document (IDoc) to an SAP system.

 This quick start uses XML files containing serialized IDoc documents to create Customer records in the Flight Data Application within SAP.
 These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
 These messages are then routed to an `sap-idoc-destination` endpoint which converts and sends them to SAP as `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records.

+**NOTE:** This component does not guarantee that a series of IDocs sent through its endpoints are delivered and processed in the receiving SAP system in the same order that they were sent.
+The delivery and processing order of these documents may differ on the receiving SAP system due to communication errors and resends of a document.
+To guarantee the delivery and processing order of a series of IDocs please see the JBoss Fuse SAP Queued IDoc Destination Camel component.

 In studying this quick start you will learn:

+* How to configure the Fuse runtime environment in order to deploy the JBoss Fuse SAP IDoc Destination Camel component.
 * How to define a Camel route containing the JBoss Fuse SAP IDoc Destination Camel component using the Blueprint XML syntax.
 * How to use the JBoss Fuse SAP IDoc Destination Camel component to send IDocs to SAP.
 * How to configure connections used by the component.
-* How to configure the Fuse runtime environment in order to deploy the JBoss Fuse SAP IDoc Destination Camel component.

 For more information see: